Apply for CBF's Student Leadership Program

 How CBF Increases Student Engagement in Environmental Issues

 Students have an incredible ability and opportunity to help improve the health of the Chesapeake Bay.
 A student's voice is powerful and when students speak in unison their message becomes amplified.
-We want to help students use their voices to speak for their generation by offering opportunities to expand their knowledge of Bay issues and encouraging them to advocate for issues meaningful to them.
+Our goal is to inspire students to use their voices to speak for their generation and support them in advocating for issues that speak to them.
+We can't save the Bay without you!

 Our Student Leadership program combines CBF's strengths in education and advocacy to